-When a descriptive inventory has been completed on a job, crew members or the shipper can perform a check to confirm which items have been received, verify condition, and record any exceptions noticed during unloading.
-This article explains where you can begin a check in the Crew App and what to expect once you start.
+When a Descriptive Inventory has been completed on a job, your crew can perform a check to confirm which items have been received, verify condition, and record any exceptions noticed during unloading.
+This article explains where to begin a check in the Crew App and what to expect once you start.

 Starting a Check from the Inventory Tab